UK GDPR Policy

 6.1.7 the recipients or categories of recipients of the personal data, where applicable;

-6.1.8 where applicable, that the controller intends to transfer personal data to a recipient in a third country and the level of protection afforded to the data;
+6.1.8 where applicable, that the controller intends to transfer personal data to a recipient in an external country and the level of protection afforded to the data;

 6.1.9 any further information necessary to guarantee fair processing.